 In short, it tastes better than bleach, but only by a hair.
 Since then, even years later, anytime we’re taking a particularly abrasive tincture, reishi mushroom tincture or echinacea tincture, for example, he’ll grimace while drinking it but say, “At least it’s not yellow dock…”

 That said, it’s supposed to have some pretty impressive medical benefits.
-Yellow dock is best known as a bitter digestive herb, and as a liver detoxifier.
+Yellow dock is best known as a bitter digestive herb and as a liver detoxifier.
 It’s taken to help balance hormones, regulate the digestive system (both diarrhea and constipation) and as a source of bio-available minerals.
-I generally use burdock tincture for most of those uses, so after that first attempt at yellow dock extract, I haven’t ever used yellow dock roots again.

 Plenty of people are not bothered by the taste, and it’s actually included in a number of popular detox teas, including:

-I’ll admit I’ve actually had 2 out of the three of those teas, and they’re really good.
-Until I was doing research for this article, I had no idea that they included yellow dock root.
-Perhaps a vinegar extract isn’t’ the best way to take yellow dock root, and it may just pull out all the worst flavors.
-If you do harvest yellow dock root, dry drying it for tea rather than making an extract.
+Perhaps a vinegar extract isn’t the best way to take yellow dock root, and it may just pull out all the worst flavors.
+If you do harvest yellow dock root, try drying it for tea rather than making an extract.

 Dock Seeds

 One of my favorite parts of dock to forage, wild dock seeds are related to buckwheat and the seeds resemble buckwheat grain.
 They mature in the fall, but you can still forage them in winter since the seeds will hang onto the tough stalks for months, and they’re still around to harvest in the early spring.
-Since dock plants are perennial, the same plant will sprout under last years stalk in the spring.
-This gives you the unique opportunity to harvest young dock leaves and last years dock seeds at the same time.

 I wrote a primer on harvesting and using dock seed flour, including half a dozen recipes too.
 I included it in a batch of pine bark cookies, made with both dock and pine bark flour.
 They also had home rendered squirrel fat, but that’s another story…